-So you’ve read our Apex Legends review, studied and know by heart all the tips and tricks you’ll need to win, and just need some guidance choosing a character?
-Wondering who the best option is based on their class and abilities?
+You’ve read our Apex Legends review, studied it, know it by heart, including all the tips and tricks you’ll need to win, and just need some guidance choosing a character.
+Are you wondering who the best option is based on their class and abilities?
 We’re here to help.
 The characters in Apex Legends are some of most endearing we’ve seen in a battle royale, but it might be difficult to decide who to play as due to their different abilities.

 - Passive: Voices From the Void — Tells you when enemies mark your location